galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 > Dropout prevents co-adaptation by making the presence of other hidden units unreliable.
 > Therefore, a hidden unit cannot rely on other specific units to correct its mistakes.

-In short: Dropout works well in practice because it prevents the co-adaption of neurons during the train phase.
+In short: Dropout works well in practice because it prevents the co-adaption of neurons during the training phase.

 Now that we got an intuitive idea behind Dropout, let's analyze it in depth.